yiisoft/view/docs/use-in-web-environment.md

 $view->registerMetaTag(\Yiisoft\Html\Html::meta()->name('robots')->content('noindex'));
 ```

-The above code will register a meta tags in the `Yiisoft\View\WebView` instance.
-The registered meta tag is rendered
+The above code will register meta tags in a `Yiisoft\View\WebView` instance.
+The tags are added after the
-after the view template finishes rendering.
+view template finishes rendering.
 The following HTML code will be generated and inserted at the place
 where you call `Yiisoft\View\WebView::head()` in the view template:

 ```html